MuesliSwapTeam/dao-onchain-governance/README.md

 **Hierarchical DAOs** — This implementation adds on-chain support for hierarchical DAOs and sub-DAOs as part of Milestone 2 of the same Catalyst project.
 A sub-DAO is a fully independent governance thread whose creation must be authorised by a parent DAO vote.
 The parent-child relationship is recorded on-chain.
 The hierarchy is one-directional: the parent DAO can create sub-DAOs and update their parameters, while sub-DAOs govern their own domain independently.

+**Reputation** — This implementation adds on-chain reputation as part of Milestone 3 of the same Catalyst project.
+After a tally ends, a voter can consume their (now-ended) participation in their staking position to mint a fungible reputation token.
+The participation is removed from the staking datum in the same transaction, making each vote a one-time proof.
+Reputation tokens sit in the staking UTxO and count as additional voting weight in future tallies, alongside locked governance tokens, vault FTs, and delegation tokens.

 ### Structure

 The directory `report` contains a detailed report on the outline and planned implementation and integration